Jcalle0000/MedicalDataSQL/README.md

 # MedicalDataSQL
-Normalized tables from an input file that has information about a customer's health data
+Normalized tables from an input file that had information about a customers health data

 Project Date (Started):November 27, 2020